Vinicius-Miguel/netflix-homepage-clone/README.md

 # netflix-homepage-clone
-A simple project designed to improve my skills and learn more.
+A project designed to improve my skills and learn more.